mgeri/binary-trees-bench/README.md

 In this particular benchmark there are many Node objects and they never die, so they are promoted to rarely collected arena for old objects and each collection is cheaper because it only looks at a small number of recently allocated Node objects.

-*Note*: nowadays GC are very complex because many years of studying and evolution and also if from my description they seems "simple", there are not! ;-)
+*Note*: nowadays GC are very complex because many years of studying and evolution and although from what I wrote they seems "simple", there are not! ;-)

 If we use a simple allocation strategy and optimization, the things change and they seem like what one would expect: C Gcc is the fastest... no doubts!
 Then Go seems to work much better, that is because the possibility to allocate a contiguous array on Nodes in memory.